 overview

 The Mitsui O.S.K.
-Lines Museum Funeshiru, which opened at Osaka Nanko ATC, where the Sunflower ferry connecting Osaka and Kyushu is docked, is the first museum created by the company, a leader in the shipping industry with a history of over 140 years, with the desire to allow many people to "experience the world of ships that support people's daily lives."
+Lines Museum Funeshiru, which opened at Osaka South Port ATC where the ferry "Sunflower" connecting Osaka and Kyushu docks, is a facility created with the desire to let many people encounter the world of ships that support people's daily lives.
+It is the first museum undertaken by the company, which has a history of over 140 years and is a leader in the shipping industry.

-Based on the concept of a museum where visitors can "see," "touch," and "play" with the ships that support our lives, we aimed to create a facility where people of all ages, from children to adults, can have fun while learning that "maritime transport supports people's daily lives" and "ships are evolving every day."
+Based on the concept of a museum where people can "see," "touch," and "play" with ships that support our lives, we aimed to create a facility where people of all ages, from children to adults, can learn about how "maritime transport supports people's daily lives" and "ships are constantly evolving" in an enjoyable way.

-We have created a space and experiences that are friendly and exciting for children, such as a large panoramic theater where you can experience the scale of ships and the sea, and interactive displays that allow you to enjoy learning about jobs related to ships and shipping.Inspired by the image of a port where "food transported across the sea" is gathered, we have also set up a cafe where you can enjoy original curry and a shop selling original goods that can only be found at a museum about ships and shipping.
+We created a space and experiences that are approachable and exciting for children, including a large panoramic theater where they can experience the scale of ships and the sea, and interactive displays where they can learn about jobs related to ships and shipping in a fun way.
+We also added a cafe where they can enjoy original curry, and a shop selling original goods unique to a ship and shipping museum, inspired by a port where "food transported across the sea" gathers.

 Issues/requests